 Aug.
-10 has been a very day busy in National Hockey League history.
+10 has been a hectic day in National Hockey League history.
 A relocated team got its new identity and logo.
 An expansion team made its first-ever trade.
-A coaching change was made and two future successful head coaches found new homes during their playing days.
+A coaching change was made, and two future successful head coaches found new homes during their playing days.

 Avalanche Get Their Identity

 On Aug.
-10, 1995, the former Quebec Nordiques officially name themselves the Colorado Avalanche and reveal their new logo and team colors.
+10, 1995, the former Quebec Nordiques officially named themselves the Colorado Avalanche and revealed their new logo and team colors.
 The franchise was given approval by the league to relocate to Denver on June 21, 1995.

 The team’s first year in Colorado was one for the ages.
 In December of 1995, they traded for future Hall of Fame goaltender Patrick Roy.
 He was the final piece in a championship puzzle as the season concluded with the team raising the Stanley Cup for the first time in franchise history.